tsipkens/aubos/README.md

 #### 1.2 Camera class

 While the above treatment is useful within the context of visualizing theoretical deflection fields, as was relevant in generating figures for the associated work by Sipkens et al. (2021a), more often cameras will instead be specified with a camera origin and focal length.
 This is the function of the `Camera` class.
+The class has properties that mirror those of the manual approach, including the `y0`, `my`, `x0`, and `mx` properties necessary to evaluate ARAP kernels.

 --------